-I recently heard a story about a gentleman who was about to purchase a certain piece of land with the intention of building a school on that property.
+I once heard a story about a gentleman who was about to purchase a certain piece of land with the intention of building a school on that property.
 It was wartime, and the theater of war was rapidly approaching the region in which he and the property were located.

 A friend heard about his intended investment, and thought his friend had gone nuts.